DavidWhois/MyTitanicPredict/README.md

 # MyTitanicPredict
-Titanic survival predict solution using a 3-layers NN
+Titanic survival predict solution using a 3-layers NN and it perform better than decision-tree and SVM
 ## data set
 kaggle tutorial project:Titanic: Machine Learning from Disaster